-In this review we’ll analyze the ingredients in two of their most popular products, SeroVital and SeroVital Advanced, based on medical research to determine whether we consider them likely to be effective or not.
+In this review we’ll address all of these questions and more, as we analyze the ingredients in SeroVital ADVANCED and SeroVital HGH based on medical studies to give our take on whether these supplements are likely to be effective.

 SeroVital Advanced consists of two separate supplements: an “Evening Blend” and a “Morning Blend.”
-The Supplement Facts Panel below is from the Evening Blend.
+The Supplement Facts Panel above is from the Evening Blend.

-The first two active ingredients, l-lysine and l-arginine, are amino acids.
-We can't locate any medical studies proving that either amino acid is effective for improving skin quality or reducing visible signs of aging when supplemented orally, so we'll consider both ingredients ineffective.
+L-lysine and l-arginine are amino acids.
+We haven't found any medical studies establishing that either amino acid is effective for measurably improving skin quality or reducing visible signs of aging when taken orally.

 Oxo-proline is an amino acid derivative and we can’t find any research suggesting it’s effective for anti-aging or skin.